Jim Lynagh: Background

 One of twelve children, Lynagh was born and raised on the Tully Estate, a housing estate in the townland of Killygowan on the southern edge of Monaghan Town, County Monaghan, in the Republic of Ireland.
-He joined the Provisional Irish Republican Army (Provisional IRA) in the early 1970s.
+He joined the Provisional Irish Republican Army (IRA) in the early 1970s.
 In December 1973 he was badly injured in a premature bomb explosion, arrested, and spent five years in the Maze Prison.
 While imprisoned, he studied and became a great admirer of Mao Zedong.
 After his release from prison in 1979 Lynagh was elected as a Sinn Féin councillor for Monaghan Urban District Council, and held this position when he was killed.
 At the time of his death, Lynagh had been living in a flat on Dublin Street in Monaghan Town.

 East Tyrone Brigade

+After his release from prison Lynagh became active in the IRA again, active with the East Tyrone Brigade.He quickly became a unit commander and gradually built up his ruthless reputation.
+In early 1980, Lynagh (along with Aiden McGurk and Laurence McNally) became one of the first people to be charged with murder under the Criminal Law Jurisdiction Act 1976 in relation to the assassination of a former Ulster Defence Regiment member near Tynan, however judges at Dublin's Special Criminal Court later ruled that the authorities had failed to establish prima facie evidence against the accused and acquitted them of all charges.

-After his release from prison Lynagh became active in the IRA again, active with the Provisional IRA East Tyrone Brigade.
-He quickly became a unit commander and gradually built up his ruthless reputation.
-After a series of Ulster loyalist attacks against Irish nationalist politicians in late 1980 and early 1981, Lynagh was suspected of involvement in an attack on the Stronge estate near Middletown in County Armagh, where the IRA murdered the retired Ulster Unionist Party Stormont speaker, Sir Norman Stronge, and his son James, a Royal Ulster Constabulary (RUC) officer, before burning down their home, Tynan Abbey, and shooting their way out through a police cordon.
+After a series of Ulster loyalist attacks against Irish nationalist politicians in late 1980 and early 1981, Lynagh was suspected of involvement in an attack on the Stronge estate near Middletown in County Armagh, where the IRA killed the retired Ulster Unionist Party Stormont speaker, Sir Norman Stronge, and his son James, a Royal Ulster Constabulary (RUC) officer, before burning down their home, Tynan Abbey, and shooting their way out through a police cordon.

 Lynagh was known as "The Executioner" by the Royal Ulster Constabulary.
 He was arrested and interrogated many times by the Garda Síochána in County Monaghan but was never charged.
 During this period he devised a Maoist military strategy, aimed at escalating the war against the British state in Northern Ireland.
 The plan envisaged the destruction of police stations and British Army military bases in parts of Northern Ireland to create "liberated" areas that would be thereby rendered under the domination of the IRA.
 In 1984 he started co-operating with Pádraig McKearney who shared his views.
 The strategy began materialising with the destruction of an RUC police station in Ballygawley in December 1985 which killed two police officers, and in the attack on RUC Birches barracks in August 1986.